guilleng/c-programming-a-modern-approach-solutions/chapter14/exercises/14/README.md

 ```

 The first line of the main function contains a syntax error in the array declaration `a[= 10]`.
 All assignments in this source code may produce undefined behavior.
 Neither `j`, `k` nor `m` are initialized.
-They are used as rvalue nonetheless.
 The line `i = 10 * j+1;` seems intended to be `i = 10 * ((j)+1)`.
 If this is the case, the macro is missing parentheses.
 `i = (x,y) x-y(j, k);` should be `i = (j) - (k), the macro definition is missing parentheses around the x and y arguments.
 `i = jk;` The name `jk` is not in scope.